 In 2008, Dining Services eliminated the use of polystyrene take-out containers and replaced them with a new take-out container made of bagasse, an organic, compostable product made from sugarcane.
 While the new product was significantly more costly, Dining Services launched a campaign to encourage diners to "eat-in" using washable dinnerware which resulted in a 15% reduction in the number of take-out containers used.
 This helped to offset the increased cost while increasing our compostable waste.
 Dining Services continues to seek compostable packaging products to replace those that must be disposed in a landfill.

-Recyclemania is a ten-week recycling contest among colleges and universities nationwide which is sponsored by the United States Environmental Protection Agency.
+Recyclemania is an eight-week recycling contest among colleges and universities nationwide which is sponsored by the United States Environmental Protection Agency.
 The University, along with 200 other institutions, first participated in 2007 and has participated every year since then.
 Each week from the end of January through April, the University’s recycling rates for mixed paper, cardboard, bottles and cans, and pre- and post-consumer food waste are calculated.
 The competition allowed the University to monitor its progress over time.
 In addition, the competition allowed institutions to compare themselves relative to other institutions.
-UM consistently ranks as one of the top performers in the Atlantic Coast Conference.
+UMD consistently ranks as one of the top performers in the Atlantic Coast Conference.

 Terrapin Trader is the University’s surplus redistribution operation that plays a major role in the reuse, redistribution, and recycling of used office furniture, lab equipment, and electronics.
 Through a variety of different programs, Terrapin Trader has been responsible for keeping a wide array of material from ending up in local landfills.
 Terrapin Trader, which is open to students, staff, faculty, and the general public, sells products, accepts bids on products, and also hosts auctions.
 In addition to their current clientele, Terrapin Trader hopes to reach out towards the other university systems, to have a more thorough surplus redistribution program.